Call to book01904 521 936

 Day 2 - Cairns

 In Singapore, we join our flight to Cairns in Queensland.
-Our flight arrives in the city in the evening, and we transfer to our hotel.
+Our flight arrives in the city in the evening, and we transfer to our hotel for the next four nights.

 Day 3 - Cairns

-Today, you're free to relax and begin your explorations at your own pace.
-Cairns is a vibrant tropical port city.
+Today, you're free to relax and get to know the area at your own pace.
+Cairns is a vibrant tropical city.
 Known as the gateway to the Great Barrier Reef, the city is surrounded by mountainous rainforest and pristine beaches.
-You could visit Cairns Esplanade, once a huge grassy park and now world-class facility with an outdoor amphitheatre, a large sandy swimming lagoon, grassy picnic areas, walking tracks, public barbeques, shops and restaurants.
+You might like to relax at the hotel swimming pool or beach, or walk along the waterfront boardwalk next to the hotel.
+The nearby Cairns Esplanade was once a huge grassy park and is now a world-class facility with an outdoor amphitheatre, a large sandy swimming lagoon, picnic areas, walking tracks, and several shops and restaurants.

 Day 4 - Kuranda Scenic Railway

-We visit Rainforestation Nature Park, in the middle of a World Heritage Rainforest.
-We journey on a WWII amphibious military transport unit, or 'Army Duck', seeing the flora that's local to the area.
-Next, we embark on a guided Dreamtime Walk.
+We take the coach to Rainforestation Nature Park, a beautiful tropical rainforest with World Heritage status.
+We take a unique trip on a World War II amphibious military transport unit, or 'Army Duck', seeing the local flora.
+Next, we take a guided Dreamtime Walk.
 We learn how Aborigines understand the world and its creation, before experiencing a 'pamagirri' dance performance.
-After a barbecue lunch, we travel to Kuranda village and visit the market before transferring to the station.
-Here, a journey on the 125-year-old Kuranda Scenic Railway awaits us, and we soak up breathtaking scenery as we travel through the rainforest and across the stunning Barron River Gorge.
+After a BBQ lunch, we travel to Kuranda village and visit the local market before transferring to the station.
+Here, we take a journey along the 125-year old Kuranda Scenic Railway, soaking up breathtaking scenery as we travel through the rainforest and across the stunning Barron River Gorge.

-We explore the Great Barrier Reef, the world's largest coral reef system that's home to thousands of species of marine life.
-We begin with a cruise along the Mulgrave River, making our way to the Frankland Islands, a remote archipelago where the waters are filled with unique wildlife and coral reefs.
-During a guided snorkelling session, we may see tropical fish, giant clams, sea turtles, and even octopuses.
-If you prefer to stay dry, you can get a glimpse into this underwater world from a semi-submersible or glass-bottomed boat.
-We enjoy a tropical buffet lunch before joining a marine biologist for a guided island walk.
+A highlight of our holiday is today's explorations of the Great Barrier Reef, the world's largest coral reef system.
+We begin with a cruise along the Mulgrave River - enjoying lunch on board as we make our way to the Frankland Islands, a remote archipelago whose waters are filled with unique wildlife and coral reefs.
+During a guided snorkelling session, we may see tropical fish, giant clams, sea turtles, and even octopus.
+If you prefer to stay dry, however, you can catch a glimpse into this underwater world from a semi-submersible or glass-bottomed boat.

 Day 7 - Uluru